deepdik/GPT-OSS-20B-analysis/README.md

-# ServeBench: Deployment-centric Survey of gpt-oss-20B on 1× H100
+# GPT-OSS-20B: A Comprehensive Deployment-Centric Analysis of OpenAI's Open-Weight Mixture of Experts Model

-This repository contains a tight, reproducible deployment-centric survey of `gpt-oss-20b` on a single NVIDIA H100 GPU, with fair comparisons to 20–40B open-weight peers.
+This repository contains a comprehensive deployment-centric analysis of `gpt-oss-20b` on a single NVIDIA H100 GPU, with fair comparisons to 20–40B open-weight peers.
 It is designed for turnkey reproduction and arXiv-readiness (cs.CL / cs.LG).

 ## Contributions
 - (i) Deployment-centric survey of `gpt-oss-20b` vs 20–40B open-weights